eyanoapp/opensigl/docs/en/finance/accounts.md

 _Located in: **Finance > Account Management**_

-BHIMA allows a user to create a detailed chart of accounts.
+OpenSIGL allows a user to create a detailed chart of accounts.
 All accounts must specify the following points of information:
  1. **Number** - a unique number to identify the account.
 The length shouldn't exceed 12 characters.
  2. **Label** - a textual label that is often displayed with the account number to identify the purpose of the account.
  3. **Type** - the account type determines how the account will behave.
 An account type can be: